 “We went for a lighter pink at the roots to showcase the light hitting her base and then melting it into a darker but neon bright pink,” she explains.

 Degraffenried wants you to understand that some colors take time to achieve.
-“The process can be long but it’s worth it to save the integrity of their hair.
+“The process can be long, but it’s worth it to save the integrity of their hair.
 To maintain the color, buy color-safe and sulfate-free shampoos.
 It’s better to use higher-end products to achieve longevity with the color.
 Of course, use customized color conditioners!”

-Shade of Strawberry Blonde to Red
+#23: Shade of Strawberry Blonde to Red

-Women who have lighter hair naturally will not have to lighten the hair first you can just deposit the red.
-Women who are darker naturally or have a darker color previously on the hair would have to lighten first then deposit the red.
+This shade is a strawberry blonde to fire red reverse ombré.
+Women with lighter hair naturally will not have to lighten the hair first; you can deposit the red.
+Women who are darker naturally or have a darker color previously on the hair would have to lighten first and then deposit the red.

-Red to Brown Color Ombre on Short Hair
+#24: Red to Brown Color Ombre on Short Hair

 There’s a simplicity to this short hair cut and red-brown ombre.
 It was created by lead stylist Kristi Richards of Grand Rapids, MI.

 “Be prepared to visit your stylist every 4 to 6 weeks,” says Richards.
-“Short hair will save you time with daily styling but will require a little more maintenance to keep everything trimmed and looking polished.”
+“Short hair will save you time with daily styling but will require a little more maintenance to keep everything trimmed and polished.”

-White-Platinum Blonde to Brown Bob
+#25: White-Platinum Blonde to Brown Bob

 This white-platinum blonde to brown ombre bob is revolutionary!
 It’s even better for thin-haired women because of the weightier appeal of the reverse ombre with semi-tight curls.